marcomarinodev/computer-networks/README.md

 # computer-networks
-There are the assignments of the computer networks cs course
+These are the assignments of the computer networks cs course